maxvun11/hotelBookingSystem/README.md

 	 	for(User user : usersCancelBooking)
 	 	{
 	 	/*
-	 	* cancelOutcome will check if the user were placed in waiting list,
+	 	* cancelOutcome will check if the user was placed on the waiting list.
-	 	* if yes, it will remove the user from the WL and return a true boolean value
+	 	* if yes, it will remove the user from the WL and return a true boolean value.
-	 	* which will then be tested whether the user has been removed from the WL ArrayList
+	 	* which will then be tested to see whether the user has been removed from the WL ArrayList.
-	 	* if no, it will return a false boolean value, and will proceed to cancel the successfully placed booking
+	 	* if not, it will return a false boolean value, and will proceed to cancel the successfully placed booking.
-	 	* which will then be tested whether their previous successfully placed booking pending status is set to false */ boolean cancelBookingFromWL = wl.removeWaiting(user);
+	 	* which will then be tested whether their previous successfully placed booking pending status is set to false.
+	 	*/
+	 		boolean cancelBookingFromWL = wl.removeWaiting(user);
 	 		if(!cancelBookingFromWL)